SeeratArora/WVD-Immersion/09-Create-a-master-image-for-WVD.md

 ## **Task 8: Connect to WVD with the web client**

-1. In your web browser, navigate to the URL below.
+1. In the JumpVM, open new browser and navigate to the URL below.

    `https://rdweb.wvd.microsoft.com/arm/webclient`

-> **Note:** In case you are loggen in with WVDUser01, then logout and login back using following credentials:
+> **Note:** In case you are logged in with WVDUser01, then logout and login back using following credentials:
 > - Username: **<inject key="AzureAdUserEmail" />**
 > - Password: **<inject key="AzureAdUserPassword" />**